-Our Top 7 Amazon SEO Product Page Tips to Help Convert More Customers
+Amazon SEO: 7 Product Page Tips to Help Convert More Customers

 by Ron Dod

 Home | Blog | Amazon SEO: 7 Product Page Tips to Help Convert More Customers

-Amazon has become one of the leading marketplaces online for consumer shopping.
-Its popularity among consumers is so vast that the site has become the primary point of reference when consumers start their buying process.
-Where people once trusted search engines like Google for product info and shopping,more than 50% of consumers now head directly to Amazon.
+Amazon is now the primary point of reference when consumers start their buying process.
+Where people once started on search engines like Google for product info and shopping, more than 50% of consumers now head directly to Amazon.

-Optimizing your product listings is essential to moving your products to the top of the search results, but it’s also a key part of winning the buy box on multi-vendor listings and getting more customers to convert.
+Optimizing your product listings is essential to moving your products to the top of the search results.
+It also is a key part of winning the buy box on multi-vendor listings and getting more customers to convert.

-Which Factors Influence Your Product Rank and Visibility on Amazon
+Amazon Factors that Influence Product Rank and Visibility

-Like the laundry list of ranking factors for Google, Amazon also uses a complex algorithm to rank the products you list in its marketplace.
-This includes:
+Like Google’s extremely long laundry list of ranking factors, Amazon too uses a complex algorithm to rank products.
+Some of the factors included are:

 Content (title/description) relevancy to search queries